-To overcome this challenge, AOS-W Instant 6.5.3.0 introduces a new PKI which issues device certificates to non-TPM devices.
+To overcome this challenge, AOS-W Instant has introduced a new PKI which issues device certificates to non-TPM devices.
 The device certificates consist of a policy OID indicating that they are issued by the PKI.
 Non-TPM devices are low assurance devices.